Mestix/machinelearning-melissa/README.md

-# Machine Learning Models with Optimal Hyperparameters
+# Hypertuning Machine Learning Models

 This repository contains implementations of various machine learning models (NN, CNN, DNN, RNN) with optimal hyperparameters determined through experimentation.
 The project is structured to provide a clean interface for training and evaluating these models.